Test-Time Optimization of Physical Query Plans with LLMs: Optimizing Query Plans with LLMs

 Our system intercepts plans after DataFusion's physical optimization phase but before execution, allowing us to modify the physical plan while still benefiting from DataFusion's rule-based logical optimizations.

-\subsection{Execution and Evaluation Protocol.}
+\subsection{Execution and Evaluation Protocol}

 We run all SQL executions in our pipeline under a common sandboxed evaluation protocol to keep measurements comparable across runs.
-We use Modal\footnote{\url{https://modal.com/}} to launch a containerized environment from a prebuilt image that pins our DataFusion build and required Python/Rust dependencies and loads the Parquet datasets into an in-memory filesystem to minimize I/O variability, which is crucial for obtaining stable runtime estimates.
-Each sandbox is provisioned with fixed resources (4 CPUs and 4GBs of RAM) to keep measurements comparable across runs.
+We use Modal\footnote{\url{https://modal.com/}} to launch a containerized environment from a prebuilt image that pins our DataFusion build and required Python / Rust dependencies and loads the Parquet datasets into an in-memory filesystem to minimize I/O variability, which is crucial for obtaining stable runtime estimates.
+Each sandbox is provisioned with fixed resources (4 CPUs and 4GB of RAM) to keep measurements comparable across runs.

 Given a candidate plan serialized to JSON, we launch a fresh sandbox, reconstruct the plan inside DataFusion, and measure end-to-end execution time.
-We repeat this across \(R=50\) independent sandboxes and use the minimum observed latency as our timing estimate, aligning with robust benchmarking practice under intermittent runtime noise where sandbox-level effects predominantly introduce transient slowdowns rather than speedups.\footnote{\citet{chen2016robust} argue that since environmental noise consists of delays, benchmark distributions are right-skewed; thus, the \texttt{min} time is the most robust estimator of the true, noise-free performance.
-We validate this choice in our setting: Section~\ref{apdx:sensitivity} compares \texttt{min} against \texttt{mean} and \texttt{median} under the same protocol and shows that min yields lower cross-group variability (CoV across independent \(R{=}50\) timing groups), while \texttt{mean}/\texttt{median} exhibit higher and riskier variability.} Finally, we terminate each sandbox after the run to avoid cross-run state (e.g., caching) influencing measurements.
+We repeat this across \(R=50\) independent sandboxes and use the minimum observed latency as our timing estimate, aligning with robust benchmarking practice under intermittent runtime noise where sandbox-level effects predominantly introduce transient slowdowns rather than speedups.\footnote{\citet{chen2016robust} argue that because environmental noise only adds delay, benchmark distributions are right-skewed, making \texttt{min} the most robust estimator of noise-free performance.
+Appendix~\ref{apdx:sensitivity} validates this under our setting: \texttt{min} yields lower cross-group variability (CoV across (R{=}50) independent timing groups) than \texttt{mean} or \texttt{median}.} Finally, we terminate each sandbox after the run to avoid cross-run state (e.g., caching) influencing measurements.